 Italian ice has more air beaten into the mixture resulting in the smoother texture.

-Did you know that Italian ice is gluten free, fat free, dairy free, soy free, gluten free and cholesterol free?
+Did you know that Italian ice is gluten free, fat free, dairy free, soy free and cholesterol free?
 It’s a smart choice for your frozen treat if you have dietary restrictions.

 And if you’re counting calories, Italian ice contains only 65 calories in a 4 oz. serving compared to almost 300 calories in premium ice cream.